SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 8. They request a metagenomic analysis service like MGnify to analyse the study
 9. MGnify repeat step 3, with a similar but not identical pipeline

-If a federated microbiome analysis service was sufficiently easy to opt into, then steps 4–9 could be streamlined by the original analysis data product being made publicly available more directly.
+If a federated microbiome analysis service was sufficiently easy to opt into, then steps 4–9 could be streamlined by the original analysis data product being made publicly available (and discoverable) more directly.
 Of course, existing strategies for this already exist: where publishers do not mandate that sequencing data is submitted to a dedicated repository like ENA, researchers and authors often submit their data (perhaps including the analysis products as well) to a generic digital object repository like [Zenodo](https://zenodo.org/).
-This has the benefits of making the data publicly available, and resolvable from a [DOI](https://www.doi.org/).
+This has the benefits of making the data publicly available, and resolvable from a digital object identifier [DOI](https://www.doi.org/).
-However, it does not guarantee anything about the metadata or primary data quality, schema, or reusability in practice.
+However, it does not guarantee anything about the metadata or primary data completeness and quality, the schema, or its reusability in practice.

 Therefore in this project we have sought to create the tooling and standards necessary for groups to produce metagenomic sampling and analysis products with enough contextual metadata for them to be practically reusable.
 A schematic of the envisioned federation is shown in Figure 1.
-We identified several key points in the process where work was required: either in identifying and agreeing metadata terms, or on tooling.
+We identified several key points in the process where work was required: either in identifying and agreeing metadata terms, or in improving tooling.

 ![Conceptual schematic of a federated microbiome analysis service, including work done during this BioHackathon.
 In this scenario, metagenomics samples' (and studies') metadata should be captured following a common RO-Crate profile.
 Pipeline processes, embedded tools and results should be annotated so that their execution and creation provenance can be maintained.
 This allows, for example, for various groups to reuse assemblies whilst maintaining a chain of provenance.
 Analyses of metagenomics raw reads and assemblies (or metagenome-assembled genomes) should also follow a shared standard, so that downstream users, clients, and indexes can automatically understand how to index and compare these analyses from heterogeneous pipelines.
 Finally, metagenomic RO-Crates should make use of RO-Crate's preview features so that they can be self-rendering - for example it should be easy to view any HTML renderings of metadata and results contained within the crate.](./fig1-federated-microbiome-analysis-schematic.png)

 # Methods
 Any new standard or convention for publishing and ingesting metagenomic (meta)datasets must be readily adoptable by the various groups, tools, and infrastructures involved.
-For this reason, we based each of our developments on existing work where possible, and considered both metadata standards (i.e. the metadata andformats that should be required and/or recommended), as well as tooling (i.e. the software and libraries that facilitate the adoption of those standards).
+For this reason, we based each of our developments on existing work where possible, and considered both metadata standards (i.e. the metadata and formats that should be required and/or recommended), as well as tooling (i.e. the software and libraries that facilitate the adoption of those standards).

 We therefore identified the following areas for development: